bright/new-www/content/blog/from-a-maritime-officer-to-a-blockchain-programmer-meet-rafał-–-a-fullstack-developer.md

 ## You prefer to work remotely.
 What do you like the most about working from home?

 **Even before the pandemic, I was into remote working**.
 It is easier for me to focus when I am at home than in the office.
 I don’t have children so I guess it is easier to find that focus at home.
 My wife works at the hospital.
 So when the pandemic started she practically lived there.
 We adopted a cat so I could have a coworker who would remind me to do some breaks for cuddling. 😉 Sometimes I visit the office to socialize because it is nice to see in reality some friendly faces. 😉

+## What do you do after work?

+I mostly play board games with my wife and friends.
+I enjoy orienteering, kayaking, and simply strolling.
+I live in Gdańsk which has lots of beautiful places to discover.
+Also, close to the city, there are Kaszuby or Żuławy – areas where you can spend your free time close to nature.

+Also, I am this guy who still bakes his own bread since the beginning of the pandemic. 🙂